Prisha247/QuantumCryptography/content/rsamath.md

 The decryption key is $(d, N)$

 Encryption Key: (5,14)

 Text that needs to be encrypted: B

 Assign value to text.
 Let B equal to 2.

 25(mod14) = 32(mod14) = 4(mod14)

 4 is the encryption.
 Let 4 equal D.

 Decryption: (11,14)

 Text received: D

-Assign value to text.
-D → 4
+Assign value to text received.
+Let D equal 4.

 411(mod14) = 4194304(mod14) = 2(mod14)

 2 is the decryption.
-2 is equal to B..
+2 is equal to B.

   {{< /subheader >}}
   {{< subheader >}}